k-xvin/portfolio-11ty/src/now.md

 # About
 * Source code for the website can be [found here](https://github.com/k-xvin/portfolio-11ty).

+# October 2022
+* Finally figured out how to use Renoise and got back into making music.
+* School stuff and cooking.

 # August 2022
 * Switched from using Nuxt to 11ty for this website.
 Better content management and static site-ness :)
 * Making generative art.